digiscot/digiscot-website/pages/directory.md

 permalink: /directory/
 ---

 We know it's not always easy to find this sort of help, so we're building a directory of places in Scotland where it's on offer.
-This includes places like libraries and computer clubs, and everything from formal courses to informal drop-in sessions.
+This includes places you might expect to find support like libraries and computer clubs, and less expected places including lunch or craft clubs.
+The directory listing will have something for everyone from formal regular courses to informal drop-in sessions.

 ### Search the directory